-Gross median income in 2017 for full-time employees including incentive payments.
-Median income divides the income distribution into two equal groups, half having income above that amount, and half having income below that amount.
+Buckinghamshire median salary comparisonA median salary is ranging between 30.7k in Chiltern and 37.0k in South Bucks.
+UK median salary is 30.4k in 2019.
+Gross median salary in 2019 for full-time employees including incentive payments.
+Median income divides the income distribution into two equal groups, upper half having income above that amount, and lower half having income below that amount.

 Buckinghamshire net household income map